 Disabled.
 Check this box if you're married and either you or your spouse weren't physically or mentally capable of self-care.
-Only one spouse can qualify as disabled per month.
-The other spouse must be working or looking for work.
+Only one spouse can qualify as disabled.
+The other spouse must still work or be looking for work.
 We may request proof of the disability.
 For requirements, see "Disability" in the definitions section.